 When Eva Moskowitz had children in New York City’s public school system, she saw first-hand how poor much of it was.
 As a parent, a former teacher and a school board member, she knew it was possible to offer a high quality education to every child in the New York City public school system.
-As long as that system was completely redefined.

 So, Eva Moskowitz set about doing just that.